 Now I want to share one more thought with you.
 You may have heard the Bible forbids making any images of God.
 Have you ever wondered why?
 I have.
 I’m not saying I have the answer, but I’ll tell you the best answer I have come across.
 Remember we started with the verse in Genesis that says God created the first human, male and female, in God’s image.
 Could it be that God does not want us making images of God because God has already made the definitive image of God?
 That is you and me.

 Historically, Christians have been good witnesses when we remember that every person we encounter is made in the image of God.
 It is easier to love my neighbor and myself if I see the image of God in both of us.
 We do not do well when we try to be God, whether that means a god or the God.
-Thinking we are gods makes us elitist, because clearly if you are not one of us, you are not a god.
-It makes us arrogant rather than humble, privileged rather than compassionate, domineering rather than cooperative.
+Thinking we are gods makes us arrogant rather than humble, privileged rather than compassionate, domineering rather than cooperative.
 If I am a god and you are a mere mortal, how can I love you as myself?
-Since God is inerrant and infallible, it makes you think you are inerrant and infallible.
-And trust me, if you believe that it’s possible for you to become a little god, you are setting yourself up for a huge disappointment when you find out you are not.
-Ask Pharaoh and Herod Agrippa.
+Since God is inerrant and infallible, it makes me think I am inerrant and infallible.
+And trust me, if you believe that you are setting yourself up for a huge disappointment when you find out you are not.

 If you have read this far, thank you very much.
 I hope you’ll consider it worth sharing with someone else.
 The first three chapters of Genesis introduce several themes that keep reappearing throughout the Bible.
 This theme of seeking equality with God, for example, is key to understanding one famous line from Paul’s letter to the Philippians.
 That will be in my next post.
 Until then, remember these words from Matthew 7:12